- Six million light bulbs shine on Sagamiko Pleasure Forest this season

 The kitchen would be the ideal playground to do just that according to Audrey Zucchi, mother of 2, Montessori expert and author of the book “Grands apprentissages Montessori pour petits mains” (Montessori Learning For Little Hands).

-In our society, meal preparation is a role often assigned to parents known as a ‘household chore’.
+In our society, meal preparation is a role assigned to parents or caregivers and mostly perceived by many as merely a ‘household chore’.

 If this routine goes unchanged, Zucchi warns, “parents will be missing the opportunity of capturing their children’s curiosity and helping them cultivate a love of lifelong learning, teamwork and sensorial experience”.